15 Project 4 - Developing an image filter

 Figure 15.3: Zooming over a raster image to see the pixels.
 Source: Google Images.

 The more pixels the image has, the more information and detail we can include in the image.
-The more precise, sharp and pretty will look the image.
-That is why photographic cameras usually produces big raster images, with several megapixels of resolution, to include as much detail as possible into the final image.
-As an example, a digital image with dimensions of 1920 pixels of width and 1080 pixels of height, would be a image that contains \(1920 \times 1080 = 2073600\) pixels in total.
-You could also say that the “total area” of the image is of 2073600 pixels, although the concept of “area” is not very used here in computer graphics.
+The more accurate, sharp and pretty the image will look.
+This is why photographic cameras usually produce big raster images, with several megapixels of resolution, to include as much detail as possible into the final image.
+As an example, a digital image with dimensions of 1920 pixels wide and 1080 pixels high, would be a image that contains \(1920 \times 1080 = 2073600\) pixels in total.
+You could also say that the “total area” of the image is of 2073600 pixels, although the concept of “area” is not really used here in computer graphics.

 15.2.1 Images are displayed from top to bottom